 Many investors start off with buying individual common stocks.
 They are easy to understand and most people are familiar with them.
 And they can be a good way to build wealth.
 If you are an active investor who enjoys research and portfolio management then there is no reason why you shouldn’t buy equity.
 But if you’re starting out, a mutual fund or ETF might be a better choice.

-Exxon (XOM) is one example of a widely traded common stock.
+Exxon Mobile is one example of a widely traded common stock.

 Dividend Reinvestment Programs (DRIP) are one way to avoid paying trade commissions on common stock purchases.
 With DRIPs, you buy shares directly from the company itself, bypassing the brokerage firm.
 This will lower your trading costs.
 DRIPs are best suited for long-term investors who plan on holding their stocks for long periods of time.

 Individual stocks are riskier than ETFs or mutual funds.
 An individual stock can go to zero if the company goes under.
-Companies can and do go bankrupt and shareowners can lose it all.
-Remember Enron.
+Companies can and do go bankrupt and shareholders can lose it all.
+Remember Enron?
 But you are also much more likely to earn outsized returns with an individual stock over an ETF or mutual fund.

 What is a Mutual Fund?

 A professional investor runs an actively managed mutual fund, overseeing a basket of diversified securities.
 Mutual funds can hold stocks, bonds, or other investments.
 There are two types of mutual funds, actively managed and index mutual funds.
-Mutual funds are a more diversified investment when compared to individual stocks.
+Mutual funds are a more diversified investment when compared to individual stocks because they hold large quantities of stocks or other investments inside of them.

 Index Mutual Funds